Lumen Notice Information Basics

 Private information

-Lumen displays private information notices that it receives in the form that it receives them, but makes a good faith effort to remove any PII that was included, ( see above) and will remove any remaining PII on the request of the notice Sender.
+Lumen displays private information notices that it receives in the form that it receives them, but makes a good faith effort to remove any PII that was included, other than the name of the Sender, (see above) and will remove any remaining PII on the request of the notice Sender.

 Court Orders